Genocide Convention: Israel

 In December 2023 South Africa formally accused Israel of violating the Genocide Convention, filing the case South Africa v.
 Israel (Genocide Convention), due to Israel's actions during the Gaza war.
 In addition to starting the litigation process, South Africa also asked the International Court of Justice to demand that Israel cease its military operations in the Gaza Strip as a provisional measure.

-Turkey also joined the South African case as a critic of the Israel-Gaza war last year.

-The Turkish Attorney General's Office also issued an arrest warrant on November 8, 2025 for 37 members of the Israeli government, including Benjamin Netanyahu, Israel Katz, Eyal Zamir, Itamar Ben-Governor, David Saar Salameh, and others, on charges of "crimes against humanity" and "genocide in Gaza."
-The statement also referred to the bombing of the "Turkey-Palestine Friendship Hospital" and the seizure of the Somod Global Fleet by Israel.

 Criticism

 The first draft of the Convention included political cleansing of populations.
 The Convention initially voted to pass the inclusion of political groups into its definition of genocide, but the USSR along with some other nations would not accept that actions against groups identified as holding similar political opinions or social status would constitute genocide.
 Member states including Iran, Uruguay, and Egypt motioned to reopen the discussion in the convention.
-These groups reasoned that actions regarding political genocide did not meet criteria of genocide based on five arguments:
+These groups reasoned that actions regarding political genocide did not meet criteria of genocide based on the following five arguments: